jamesvandyne/tanzawa/README.md

 Tanzawa is a blogging system designed for the [IndieWeb](https://indieweb.org/) that focuses on sustainability.

-# Running Tanzawa
+## Installation

+We recommend using a fully managed host like Fly.io when running Tanzawa.
+There are [setup instructions](https://jamesvandyne.github.io/tanzawa/deployment/) in the deployment documentation.

+## Development

-The simplest way to run try Tanzawa is to run it locally in a Docker container.
+The simplest way to run Tanzawa locally is in a Docker container.

 Running Tanzawa outside of Docker requires the following:

-* Python 3.9
+* Python 3.10 or higher
-* Spatalite (Geo-enabled SQLite) or Postgres with PostGIS enabled.
-We recommend Spatalite for most blogs.
+* Spatalite (Geo-enabled SQLite)

 Please refer to the [GeoDjango installation documentation](https://docs.djangoproject.com/en/3.2/ref/contrib/gis/install/) for setting up the appropriate environment.

-## Prepare Docker Image
+### Running Tanzawa Locally

 ```
 $ git clone git@github.com:jamesvandyne/tanzawa.git
 $ cd tanzawa